thomasjoyce/zzzzSpree/README.md

 Introduction.
 [MASTER BRANCH]
 =========================
-JesusSpree project is a project that help community to access deals around it's local destination.
+JesusSpree project is a project that help community to access deals around it's local destination using the iphone.

 Design
 -------------------------